cloudsimplus/cloudsimplus-testbeds/README.md

 # CloudSim Plus Testbeds [![Build Status](https://github.com/cloudsimplus/cloudsimplus-testbeds/actions/workflows/maven.yml/badge.svg)](https://github.com/cloudsimplus/cloudsimplus-testbeds/actions/workflows/maven.yml)

 [CloudSim Plus](https://github.com/cloudsimplus/cloudsimplus) module containing a set of classes that enable you to implement simulations in a repeated manner.
-It provide base abstract classes that can be extended to implement a simulation scenario that is executed multiple times and uses Pseudo Random Number Generators (PRNGs) to set simulation parameters according to a behavior you want to investigate in your research.
+It provides base abstract classes that can be extended to implement a simulation scenario that is executed multiple times and uses Pseudo Random Number Generators (PRNGs) to set simulation parameters according to a behavior you want to investigate in your research.